Measuring the Central Dark Mass in NGC 4258 with JWST/NIRSpec Stellar Kinematics: Observations and Kinematics

 To assess the reliability of the fixed global stellar template for extracting stellar kinematics while accounting for the non-thermal continuum, we fit high-S/N spectra constructed by coadding spaxels within concentric annuli spanning $0\farcs1$–$1\farcs7$ in the NIRSpec G235H/F170LP datacube using \textsc{pPXF}.

-In \autoref{fig:annuli_spec}, we show the stellar line-strength $\gamma$ (left-hand column panels) and the fractional flux contribution from the best-fitting stellar template (right-hand column panels) over the same radial range.
+In \autoref{fig:annuli_spec}, we present the radial variation of the NIRSpec G235H/F170LP spectra for NGC 4258 and their corresponding best-fitting \textsc{pPXF} models.
+The measurements in the left-hand panels show the change in stellar line-strength ($\gamma$) and velocity dispersion ($\sigma$) with radius, while the right-hand panels display the fractional flux contribution of the best-fitting stellar template over the same radial range.
 The influence of the non-stellar continuum is evident from the varying slope of the spectra.
 At the nucleus, the non-thermal component rises modestly, producing a nearly linear continuum in the central spaxel, where it contributes 56\% of the total flux.
 This fraction drops rapidly to $\approx$32\% at $r \approx 0\farcs1$ and falls below 23\% beyond $r = 0\farcs2$.
 Despite this non-stellar contribution, the stellar spectrum at all radii is still well represented by the fixed, convolved stellar template after subtracting the continuum.